connascence/websource/content/connascence-static/connascence-of-algorithm.rst

 		with open('/path/to/cache', 'rb') as cache_file:
 			return cache_file.read().decode('utf8')

-The connascence of algorithm here is that both functions must aggree on the encoding being used.
+The connascence of algorithm here is that both functions must agree on the encoding being used.
 If the ``write_data_to_cache`` function changes to encrypt the data on disk (the data being stored is potentially sensitive), the ``read_data_from_cache`` must also be updated.